Gunfire as the cause of death is up 12% from previous years (2010 to 2018) with 51 cases of death by gunfire in 2018.

 One evening weeks after Floyd’s memorial as I sat at home with family writing thank you notes, I shared with them that I wanted to give some of that love and support back to others who found themselves in our situation.
 My family supported my idea 100 percent and even offered to help.
 They too wanted to do something to honor Floyd and help others, so we began to research needs of Law Enforcement Officers and their families.

 We found so much data and information that we had to decide on what we could realistically do.
 When an officer dies in the line of duty families experience a loss of income immediately.
 Pay due and insurances are not quickly paid and can even take months depending on the type of death.
 So, one of our goals was to help a surviving family with immediate one-time financial assistance.

 The other area we felt passionate about was helping the Law Enforcement surviving coworker.
 Law Enforcement Officers experience a tremendous amount of stress in their jobs already and when they lose a coworker friend additional stress is added.
 Many do not access departmental resources for fear of being labeled so we all agreed that we wanted to help them by providing supportive events to help cope with the loss and stress associated with their jobs.

 And we want to do all this by engaging our local law enforcement groups and our community so we can work together and bring about change in perceptions of Law Enforcement here at home and across the country.

-Trooper Lambert was a U.S. Army veteran and had served with the Illinois State Police for five years.
-He is survived by his wife, 1-year-old daughter, and parents.
+Trooper Dowell had served with the Virginia State Police for four years and was assigned to the Appomattox Division.
+He is survived by his parents and sister.

 1 K9 down by gunfire shot while assisting in domestic violence call.
 Had been with PD 3 years and was narcotics dog also